 Cranbrook Art Museum Summer Camps

-Cranbrook Art Museum offers art‐intensive summer camps and workshops to students entering grades one through nine.
+Cranbrook Art Museum offers art‐intensive summer camps for students entering grades one through eight.
 Teaching artists guide students as they create and explore art, architecture, and design using Cranbrook’s amazing collections!

 All art supplies and materials are included with camp registration.
 Limited need‐based scholarships are available; contact us for more information.